sankar77/spiderlaterals/README.md

 The name and message are stored in the database along with an id(PRIMARY KEY).
 The name and message are simultaneously inserted and displayed.

-Additional files are added into this repository
+Additional files are added into this repository.